Mirror Mirror On The Wall, Which Is The Fairest Diet Of Them All?

 Essential fatty acids (EFAs) are vital to our health but cannot be made inside our body so they must come from our diet.
 EFAs come in two main varieties: Omega-3 and Omega-6.
 Omega-3 fatty acids (O3FAs), such as those found in wild-caught fish, flax, and certain nuts (walnuts, almonds, pistachios, and hazelnuts, for example), tend to lower inflammation and reduce the risk of chronic diseases, while omega-6 fatty acids (O6FAs), such as those found in most vegetable and seed oils, are metabolized into arachidonic acid which drives up inflammation and raises the risk for chronic diseases.

 The main O6FA is called linoleic acid (LA) while the main O3FA is called alpha-linolenic acid (ALA).
 So should we cut out LA and load up on ALA?
 Again, no. It is generally held now that an optimally healthy diet should have a ratio of LA to ALA of less than 4:1 and ideally, closer to 1:1 (but not zero LA and lots of ALA).
-For most of our evolutionary history, the HD provided us with about an even amount of O6FAs and O3FAs (1:1) and the HD skews toward this same (probably ideal based on our evolutionary history) balance point.
+For most of our evolutionary history, the EHD provided us with about an even amount of O6FAs and O3FAs (1:1) and the HD skews toward this same (probably ideal based on our evolutionary history) balance point.

-Contrast that against today’s SAD/WD which is overloaded with both sugar and polyunsaturated vegetable and seed oils with an estimated ratio of LA to ALA of about 20:1.
+Contrast that against today’s SAD/WD which is overloaded with polyunsaturated vegetable and seed oils with an estimated ratio of LA to ALA of about 20:1.
 Such a diet unhealthily gins up inflammation and that is another reason (along with it being high-glycemic, high-caloric, and addictive) that the SAD/WD is a driver of poor health outcomes.
 Understanding this helps explain why the overly simplistic intervention of replacing saturated fats (meat) with polyunsaturated fats (corn and vegetable oils) has been demonstrated in numerous clinical trials to increase the risk for chronic diseases rather than reduce it.

 Monounsaturated fat